zekth/website-1/content/additional-documentation/upgrade.md

 ```

 - reef-pi new version should be visible from the UI as well (under system tab)

+- NOTE: If using wifi change go to the configuration tab and change interface setting to wlan0

 - Or you can use the procedure listed here: http://reef-pi.github.io/additional-documentation/development